-The incredible marine environment of the Turks and Caicos supports a menagerie of species, and one of most sought after underwater snorkelling sightings that visitors have here is of these friendly marine mammals.
+The incredible marine environment of the Turks and Caicos supports a menagerie of species, and one of the most sought after snorkeling experiences here is to spend some time underwater with friendly dolphins.

 The Turks and Caicos fortunately does not have any captive dolphin “attractions”.
 All encounters take place in the wild, in the dolphin’s natural habitat.

 There are also no scheduled boat charters or tours in the Turks and Caicos that specifically have dolphin encounters.
 Any dolphin sightings that happen are simply a chance occurrence.

 Where to See Dolphins in Turks and Caicos

 Generally, dolphin sightings in the Turks and Caicos tend to either be small pod sightings, or of the famous Jojo the Dolphin, which frequents the waters between Grace Bay and Pine Cay.

 Dolphin pods may be seen almost anywhere around the Turks and Caicos other than the most shallow sections of the Caicos Banks.
 Typically, sightings happen in the Caicos Banks near Providenciales and North Caicos, off of Grace Bay and the cays between Providenciales and North Caicos, and outside the barrier reef off of Providenciales, simply because that’s where most boat traffic is.

 Dolphin pods around the Turks and Caicos tend to be between 5 and 10 dolphins, and there’s usually one or two babies or juveniles in the group!

 Jojo the Dolphin is a unique Atlantic Bottle Nose Dolphin that voluntarily interacts with people.
 In the 1980s, this friendly and wild dolphin became famous when he would follow vessels operating in Grace Bay.
 He was declared a natural treasure in 1989, and is still often seen in the waters of Grace Bay, or off the cays between Providenciales and Parrot Cay.